dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 PoissonSolver
 =============

-The Poisson solver with default parameters uses zero boundary conditions on the cell boundaries.
+The ``PoissonSolver`` with default parameters uses zero boundary conditions on the cell boundaries.
+This becomes a problem in systems involving large dipole moment, for example (due to, e.g., plasmonic charge oscillation on a nanoparticle).
+The potential due to the dipole is long-ranged and, thus, the converged potential requires large vacuum sizes.

-To get converged Hartree potential, one often needs large vacuum sizes.
-However, in LCAO approach large vacuum size is often unnecessary.
-Thus, to avoid using large vacuum sizes but get converged potential, one can use two approaches 1) use multipole moment corrections or 2) solve Poisson equation on a extended grid.
-These two approaches are implemented in ExtendedPoissonSolver.
+However, in LCAO approach
+large vacuum size is often unnecessary.
+Thus, to avoid using large vacuum sizes but get converged potential, one can use two approaches or their combination: 1) use multipole moment corrections or 2) solve Poisson equation on a extended grid.
+These two approaches are implemented in :class:`~gpaw.poisson_extended.ExtendedPoissonSolver`.

 Multipole moment corrections
 ----------------------------

 The boundary conditions can be improved by adding multipole moment corrections to the density so that the corresponding multipoles of the density vanish.
 The potential of these corrections is added to the obtained potential.
-For a reference of the method, see XXX.
+For a description of the method, see [#Castro2003]_.

 This can be accomplished by following solver::